carlafranca/React-hooks-playlist-trials/README.md

 - components/VideoList is the video list page and the "Container" component
 - components/presentational folder holds all the stateless components except the VideoPalyer.jsx which needs to be isolated

-Data down.
+#### Data down.
 Events up.

 It explicit shows how the data is flowing throughout the app.
 It's a manual job and it will become harder as the application grows also makes difficult to identify what is affecting you code.

-- Steate is stored in a component and passed down as props.
+- State is stored in a component and passed down as props.
-- I can’t mutate (state is private to the component it belongs, if we need to change it, everything need to go back up as an action/event).
+- Props can’t mutate (state is private to the component it belongs, if we need to change it, everything need to go back up as an action/event).

 #### Process